BrunoSupremo/swamp_goblins/data/monster_tuning/warrior_hearth/readme.txt

 Each member has 5 fields. role, tuning, job_level, weight and max_allowed.
 * "weight" is optional and defaults to 1.
 Weight measures the chance this member has to be picked against other member options.
 * "max_allowed" is optional and defaults to 9999.
-The randomizer will not try to pick this member again if it already spawned this amount of times
+The randomizer will not try to pick this member again if it already spawned this amount of times in this wave
 * "tuning" is optional, points to a monster_tuning file.
-Those files can set a bunch of parameters for the entity, such as job, hp, speed, loot, equipments, etc... (vanilla has it too, for more examples)
+Those files can set a bunch of parameters for the entity, such as job, hp, speed, loot, equipments, etc... (vanilla has it too, far more examples)
 * "job_level" is optional and defaults to {"min":1, "max":1}.
 It randomly set the level of the job for each member spawned.
 Do not use if the member had no job set in its tuning file (or no tuning)
-* "role" points to a role in the "swamp_goblins:kingdoms:warrior_hearth" file.
-It is a kingdom population file.
+* "role" points to a role set in the "swamp_goblins:kingdoms:warrior_hearth" file, which is a kingdom population file.
 Each role in the population can have male and female variations, each with random uris and names.
-As long as the role is correctly set in the population file, you can use it in a wave. (check any population file for examples, plenty in vanilla)
+As long as the role is correctly set in that population file, you can use it in a wave. (check any population file for examples, plenty in vanilla)

 Here two new waves added as an example, explanation below it: